-- For the remainder of the year beginning with the date of her assignment to the education and training program, Jennifer cannot be assigned to more than 36 hours of education and training (516 480 = 36). - One year following the date of her assignment to the education and training program, if Jennifer is still in a CSJ placement, 10 hours per week of education and training activity may be assigned.
+For the remainder of the year beginning with the date of her assignment to the education and training program, Jennifer cannot be assigned to more than 36 hours of education and training (516 - 480 = 36).
+One year following the date of her assignment to the education and training program, if Jennifer is still in a CSJ placement, 10 hours per week of education and training activity may be assigned.

-8.3.2.4 Combining Aggregated Education and Training with Prorated CSJ Policy unsubsidized job or from increasing the number of hours in the current job.
+8.3.2.4 Combining Aggregated Education and Training with Prorated CSJ Policy

+A prorated CSJ placement is appropriate for individuals who are already working in an unsubsidized job less than 30 hours per week and are determined through an informal assessment to have barriers that prevent him or her from obtaining an additional unsubsidized job or from increasing the number of hours in the current job.
 This includes individuals who lack the skills needed to be competitive for jobs available in the current unsubsidized market.
 See 7.4.1 for additional characteristics of an employed individual who may be appropriate for a prorated CSJ.